dart-lang/dart-pad/web/example/codelabs/inherited_widget/step_01/instructions.md

 This is where things get interesting.
 Both `ShoppingCartIcon` and `ProductListWidget` store their own version of `purchaseList`, and they need to be kept in sync.
 When the `purchaseList` is updated in `ProductListWidget` widget, it also needs to update the state in `ShoppingCartIcon` widget.
-It can become very messy quickly if there are more more widgets depends on the `purchaseList`.
+It can can get out of hand very quickly if we were to add more widgets that depends on the `purchaseList` in the future.

 Now let's pull these states out of the widgets.
-The first thing we want to do is to define a data structure to store the states.

-Please refer to the IDE.
+You can find the class by searching `TODO` in the IDE

 ```dart
 class StateData {